TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Christopher Growe - Stifel, Nicolaus & Co., Inc.

 Hi, Sam, and everyone.
 I just wanted to ask a quick question, if I could, in relation to the second quarter, and as I just think about that in relation to the prior year, and a number of the tailwinds that are coming through, I guess I want to understand what's working against us.
 So you have a lot of like plant closings and integration savings coming through, what is it that's offsetting that?
 You mentioned like the operations being a bit of a headwind this quarter.
 Does that continue into 2Q?
-I just want to get a little bit of a sense of why that quarter was weaker, ostensibly (31:52) weaker.
+I just want to get a little bit of a sense of why that quarter was expected to be weaker.

 Sam K. Reed - TreeHouse Foods, Inc.